 Pretty smart little girl.
-Too bad Patricia, my ex GF had not been more like her.
-Then again, no one should have had to go through what I only might imagine she had to.
+Too bad Patricia, my ex-GF had not been more like her.
+Then again, no one should have had to go through what I only might imagine she’d had to.
 There were sounds that were very strange to me coming from the back of that camper.
 Julie came back at about the same time as our food order showed up.
 The knock on the door was followed with Julie sliding a peephole, looking out and opening the door.
 I wonder how she knew it was there.

-“Hi Tim, thanks for bringing it back here.”
+“Hi, Tim, thanks for bringing it back here.”

-“No problem Julie, Hey neat things you got, these yours?”
+“No problem, Julie, Hey, neat things you got!
+These yours?”

 “No, just a ‘friend’s.
 How much is it/”

-"$33.77, you ordered a lot of food.
+“Thirty-three seventy-seven, you ordered a lot of food.
 That includes a delivery charge.”

 I stepped over to the doorway.
 “Thanks for the food.
 Will this cover everything plus your tip?”
 I handed him a $50.

-“Gee, thanks, this is super nice.
-Thanks man.”
+“Gee, thanks!
+This is super nice.
+Thanks, man.”

-“She is only 12.
-She told me earlier she had been a slave to one tribe or another for more than 5 years.
-Last week she ran away when the current tribe informed her what fate awaited her when she turned 13.
-She would have to ‘service’ any un-mated man in the tribe.
+“She’s only twelve.
+She told me earlier she’s been a slave to one tribe or another for more than five years.
+Last week she ran away when the current tribe informed her what fate awaited her when she turned thirteen.
+She would have to ‘service’ any unmated man in the tribe.
 Basically an available whore for anyone to spend the night with.
 Her clothes are in taters.
 Outside of that dress and sandals, she has nothing, not even underwear.
 How or where she spent the nights in the freezing cold here for the last week, I could not even hazard a guess.

-"No you won't.
-Tonight get just a few things for her to wear.
+“Julie is there a store still open you can buy her some clothes and shoes?”
+“Duh, I am so dumb, maybe my sister has some things at home she can bring for her to wear tonight.
+I’ll go inside the store in the morning and buy her something that will fit.”
+Tonight, we’ll get just a few things for her to wear.
 Tomorrow we all will go somewhere and buy her whatever she wants.
-I know that she may prefer to stay dressed as an Indian Princess not some teeny-bopper.
-I’ll pay for it too, not you.
+I know that she may prefer to stay dressed as an Indian Princess and not some generic teenybopper.
+I’ll pay for it, too, not you.
 By the way, that gives me the opening to say something to you.”